 Fourth of July no picnic for wildlife - stay away from seal haulouts

 Pups pay a terrible price for human disturbance.
-The pup shown here was found last year, starving on Cutt’s Island along with two other emaciated pups and several dead ones.
+The pup shown above was found in 2012, starving on Cutts Island, along with two other emaciated pups and several dead ones.
 All had been abandoned by their mothers because boaters disrupted the seal colony on this small island near Gig Harbor.
 A day of boating fun for people can be a death sentence for seal pups.
 Durning boating season, thousands of boats can be moored offshore at Cutts disrupting this historic harbor seal haulout.
 This past weekend, Boy Scout Troop 1519 along with WDFW staff posted warning signs on Cutts and surrounding beaches that seals are protected by Federal law and to stay back.

 If you find a spot for your picnic on a beach near a harbor seal, please move your picnic to another beach.
 There are reports of people with blankets and coolers surrounding a lone seal pup - finally calling the stranding network wondering why the mother did not return.
 A harbor seal mom, shy and wary of humans, will abandon her pup if people and dogs are around!
 Use common sense and help protect wildlife from harassment.